Ha-L0/Ha-L0.github.io/_posts/2023-01-13-[H4]-Proving-Grounds-Play-VULNHUB-Funbox-Rookie.md

 > We found a password for the user tom! `tom:xx11yy22!` {: .prompt-info }

-We will now check if we are allowed to execute commands with `sudo` by using the found password.
+Lets check if we are allowed to execute commands with `sudo` by using the identified password.
 ```bash
 tom@funbox2:~$ sudo -l
 [sudo] password for tom: